guard/guard-less/README.md

 # Guard-Less

+A guard extension that compiles `.less` files to `.css` files when changed.

 ## Install

-You will need to have [guard](http://github.com/guard/guard) first.
+You will need to have [Guard](https://github.com/guard/guard) first.

 Install the gem with: